South Shields by the Sea

 The creation of the North and South Piers at the mouth of the Tyne from 1854-1895 improved navigation at the mouth of the Tyne but may also have encouraged further accumulation of sand for the beach front at South Shields.

 Along the coast to the north of the parks we reach the very mouth of the Tyne with the hill called the Lawe up above.
-Up on the top of the Lawe many of the street names take on a Roman theme in the vicinity of the fort.
+Up on the top of the Lawe many of the street names adopt a Roman theme in the vicinity of the Roman fort of Arbeia.

 In front of the fort in Beacon Street are two obelisk-like beacons – the Lawe Top Beacons – with a line of stones as a marker in the ground between them.
 The beacons were used as navigation aids by ships entering the Tyne.
 Lining the two beacons up ensured safe passage into the river mouth for the ships.